KeikeiSo/File_handler/README.md

  An small application using python tkinter that duplicate each senetence in a pdf or docx file four times

 # Installation
-Clone or download this project.
+1. Clone or download this project.

-Create an isolated Python environment and make sure the required packages are installed using the requirement.txt file.
+2. Create an isolated Python environment

-On Windows:
-	type in the command prompt: pip install -r requirement.txt
+3. On Windows type in the command prompt: pip install -r requirement.txt

-Then run the python script repeater.py
+4. Then run the python script repeater.py

+OR

+download the repeater.exe in build